4 Guide for Editors

 Having considered the automated package report, and addressed all issues raised within that report, Handling Editors should check the following items before assigning reviewers.

-- Any issues raised during initial processing by EiC have been resolved (or there were none).
+• Any issues raised during initial processing by EiC have been resolved (or there were none).

-checks, statistical anomalies, and other details of the report do not appear to be major problems and can be directed to reviewers for further scrutiny. - Either (i) this package is aiming for a bronze badge, or, (ii) for packages aiming for silver or gold badges, the authors have clarified which of the four aspects listed in the “Guide for Authors” section on silver badges they intend to fulfil.
+• Either (i) this package is aiming for a bronze badge, or, (ii) for packages aiming for silver or gold badges, the authors have clarified which of the four aspects listed in the “Guide for Authors” section on silver badges they intend to fulfil.

 Issues flagged by the handling editor may require iteration with submitting authors.
 As stated in the Dev Guide: